 - Slip and fall accidents

 - Truck accidents

 - And more

-In a worst-case scenario, your loved one may have died as a result of his or her injuries from the accident.
+In a worst-case scenario, your loved one may have died due to injuries from the accident.
 If this happened, you may have the right to bring a wrongful death lawsuit against the negligent party.

-According to the Louisiana state legislature’s CC 2315.1, the surviving spouse, child, father, mother, brother, sister, grandmother, or grandfather may have the right to bring a wrongful death lawsuit after a fatal accident involving a loved one where another party acted in a negligent manner.
+According to the Louisiana state legislature’s CC 2315.1, the surviving spouse, child, father, mother, brother, sister, grandmother, or grandfather may have the right to bring a wrongful death lawsuit after a fatal accident involving a loved one where another party acted negligently.

-If you have questions about whether your injury accident rises to the level of a personal injury lawsuit, call the Morris Bart law firm at (504) 613-4771 for a free consultation with a member of our team.
+If you have questions about whether your injury accident rises to the level of a personal injury lawsuit, our firm can offer a free consultation with a member of our team.

 For a free legal consultation with a Personal Injury lawyer serving Slidell, call 800-537-8185